About the City's Local Planning Strategy

 These Development Applications are being assessed by the City.

-The City has received an application for the demolition of the existing theatre and development of a new theatre on the abovementioned property.
-Prior to the City giving consideration to the proposal, comments from surrounding owners are sought.
+The City has received an application for a carport and dwelling extension at the abovementioned property (Reference No. D073/25).
+Prior to the City considering the proposal, comments from surrounding owners are sought.
+The application seeks the following variations from the deemed-to-comply provisions of Residential Design Codes (R-Codes).

-If you have any comments to make on this proposal, please complete the "Request for Comment Form” and return it to the City by close of business, Thursday, 10 July 2025.
-Any submissions received by the aforementioned date will be considered in determining the application.
+If you have any comments to make on this proposal, please complete the attached “Adjoining Property Owner / Occupier Comment Form” and return it to the City.
+Any submissions received by Thursday, 18 September 2025 will be considered in determining the application.

 Planning Officer: Elisa Alanis Fuentes